ksobon/MandrillPrimer/stackedBarChart.md

 Tip:If you are not specifying a custom range of colors to be used for this chart, please make sure to feed in a <b>null</b> value to the Colors input.
 It will cause an exception otherwise.
 </blockquote>

-Grouped Bar Chart is not sorted.
-It is by default in order of your data input.
+Stacked Bar Chart is by default sorted in descending order by total of all values in a Stacked Group.